-OFFICE ONE AND ANOMEDS Page
+OLIFOTIONIC AND ANGLIERO Page

 QUESTIONS AND ANSWERS V

-SUMMARY The Parties 1
+SUMMARY The Proof is a second of the second 1

 The Parties 1

-Office Depot, Inc. I 1
+Office Depot, Inc. 1

 Staples, Inc. 1

 Staples AMS, Inc. 2

 The Merger and the Merger Agreement 2

 Per Share Merger Consideration 2

 Office Depot Annual Meeting 2

 Office Depot's Reasons for the Merger; Recommendation of the Office Depot Board of Directors 4

-Opinion of Office Depot's Financial Advisor 4
+Opinion of Office Depot's Financial Advisor Leave to Office Depot's Private and Private Office and the Market Market Private 4

 Interests of Office Depot's Directors and Executive Officers in the Merger 5

 Board of Directors and Management of Staples Following Completion of the Merger 5

 Material United States Federal Income Tax Consequences of the Merger 5

 Accounting Treatment of the Merger 5

 Regulatory Approvals Required to Complete the Merger 6

 Treatment of Office Depot Equity Awards 6

 Financing of the Merger 7

-Listing of Staples Common Stock ; Delisting of Office Depot Common Stock 8
+Listing of Staples Common Stock; Delisting of Office Depot Common Stock 8

-Appraisal Rights 8

-Litigation Related to the Merger 9
+Appraisal Rights Litigation Related to the Merger 8

 No Solicitation of Acquisition Proposals 9

 Conditions to Completion of the Merger 10

-Termination of the Merger Agreement 11
+Termination of the Merger Agreement 10

-Expenses and Termination Fees Relating to the Merger 12
+Expenses and Termination Fees Relating to the Merger 13

 Comparison of Rights of Common Stockholders of Staples and Office Depot 13

 Risk Factors 13

 SELECTED HISTORICAL CONSOLIDATED FINANCIAL DATA 14

 Selected Historical Consolidated Financial Data of Staples 14

 Selected Historical Consolidated Financial Data of Office Depot 16

 SUMMARY UNAUDITED PRO FORMA CONDENSED COMBINED FINANCIAL INFORMATION 19

 UNAUDITED COMPARATIVE PER SHARE INFORMATION 21

 COMPARATIVE STOCK PRICE DATA AND DIVIDENDS 22

 Stock Prices 22

 Dividends 23

 CAUTIONARY STATEMENTS REGARDING FORWARD-LOOKING STATEMENTS 24

 RISK FACTORS 26

 Risks Relating to the Merger 26

 Other Risk Factors of Staples and Office Depot 35

 INFORMATION ABOUT OFFICE DEPOT 36

 Office Depot, Inc. 36

 INFORMATION ABOUT STAPLES 37

 Staples, Inc. 37

 Staples AMS, Inc. 37

 INFORMATION ABOUT THE OFFICE DEPOT ANNUAL MEETING 38

 General 38

 Date, Time and Place of the Annual Meeting 38

 Purposes of the Annual Meeting 38

-30